kroger/pyknon/docs/simplemusic.rst

 .. autofunction:: simplemusic.transposition_startswith

-    Transposes a set of notes so it begins with `start` note.
+    Transpose a set of notes so it begins with `start` note.

 >>> simplemusic.transposition_startswith([0, 1, 2, 3], 3)
 [3, 4, 5, 6]